DarioDemix/quarkus-s3/README.md

 # amazon-s3-quickstart Project

 This project is a demonstration of how to interact with S3 in Quarkus.
-It uses LocalStack as a S3 mock server.
+It uses MinIO as a S3 server.

 ## Running the application in dev mode